January 8, 2019

 As you can see, both of the systems include various features which differ in the way they protect storage, enhance its performance and ensure the data integrity.
 The following section will cover what each system is capable of.

+If we compare ReFS vs NTFS, we should talk about reliability.
 In case a system failure should occur, NTFS uses checkpoints and log files to recover the system to its previous state.
 If a bad-sector error is detected, NTFS marks the damaged cluster as bad, discards it, and assigns a new cluster for the data storage.
 With the Self-healing feature of NTFS, it is possible to protect the entire file system without taking the volume offline.
 NTFS periodically scans the system to find any transient corruption issues and fix them.
 Also, NTFS provides a high level of reliability due to the use of a journaling file system, meaning that this file system tracks all changes in the disk, which allows you to quickly roll back the infrastructure to its previous state in case of system crash or failed data migration.

 On the other hand, ReFS also includes a number of features which ensure reliability of the data storage.
 As mentioned above, ReFS can integrate with Storage Spaces, which enables automatic repair processes within the system without causing volume downtime.
 Moreover, ReFS applies a copy-on-write technique, meaning that any changes in the file are written out to a newly-allocated block on the disk.
 All ReFS metadata and the file data have checksums which allow you to detect any data corruption errors and support the system’s data integrity.
 With the feature of data scrubbing, ReFS can periodically scan the environment to verify the corresponding checksums, identify any corruptions, and repair the damaged data.